-- Robust, collaborative partnerships between academic affairs and student affairs
+- Robust collaborative partnerships between student and academic affairs

-- Explicitly designed opportunities to practice integrative and interdisciplinary learning
+- Explicitly designed opportunities to practice integrative and/or interdisciplinary learning